mathesar-foundation/mathesar-wiki/team/worklogs/ghislaine.md

 editor: markdown
 dateCreated: 2023-07-06T20:00:15.650Z
 ---

+## 2023-08-09

+Worked on the initial draft for our Niche Research project.
+Began exploring methods to shape our personas.
+We also had our weekly team catch-up.

+**Current Focus**:
+- Organize meetings with team members who missed the initial one-on-ones.
+- Get feedback on the Niche Research project draft.
+- Start the groundwork for the project.

+## 2023-08-08

+Wrapped up my notes on use cases feedback from team members.
+Also made necessary updates to our survey to make it more goal oriented.
+Kriti and I discussed upcoming tasks and I put together a simple plan for Niche Research.

+**Current Focus**:

+- Start draft for Niche Research project.

 ## 2023-08-07

 Today, I had further conversations with several team members to gather their thoughts and perspectives.
 Following these discussions, I spent time organizing the notes.
 I aim to review these with Kriti to validate the findings and ensure we're moving in the right direction.